joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 You need the github version of the Arduino ESP32 libraries, follow steps accordingly for your OS.

-Arduino's default partition settings for the ESP32 need to be changed.
+You need to change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.

-You can change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.
+OR: Arduino's default partition settings for the ESP32 need to be changed.
+A shell script has been provided to speed this up.

 Alternatively, to have increased SPIFFs: